gheja/wu3-segments/README.md

 Download it here: https://github.com/gheja/wu3-segments/releases/

-Note: this font is still work in progress.
+Note: this font is still work in progress and the latest release might have slight modifications compared to the screenshots.

 ![The Windows font preview showing the WU3 Segments font](src/misc/windows_preview_v0.12.png)